 The one full-time salary and one part-time income family

 One partner earns a salary, and the other works part time.

 - Take fewer investment risks.
 Especially if the full-time salary earner in the relationship is contributing the majority to the couple’s retirement savings, lower-risk investments may help safeguard against market volatility.

 - Consider (and possibly avoid) required minimum distributions (RMDs).
-Unlike traditional IRAs, Roth IRAs have no RMDs (some other retirement accounts have RMDs at age 72).
+Unlike other retirement accounts—such as 401(k)s and traditional IRAs—Roth IRAs have no RMDs at age 72.
 Any funds in these accounts could potentially stay put even after you retire, giving your family’s savings a few extra years to grow.